curtiscde/hugo-theme-massively/README.md

 ## Custom Front Matter
  - `disableComments` - If set to `true` this will disable comments on the post when Disqus is enabled.

+## Custom `<head>`

+If you wish to add custom CSS overrides, or other elements in the `<head>`, then this can be done by adding the following to the root of your Hugo app: `layouts/partials/htmlhead.custom.html`.
+Any content added to this file will then be injected at the end of the `<head>`.

 ## Development
 ### Example Site Production Deployment
 #### Production Deployment